shirsho-12/shirsho-12/README.md

 ![Header](./github-header-image.png)

 Hello to whoever's looking at my GitHub.
 I'm Shirshajit (I commonly go by Shir-sho), a CS+Math+German student at NUS.
+My interests are in Computer Vision, Reinforcement Learning, Human-Computer Interactions, FinTech, and Full-Stack Development.
+I enjoy making things that encourage laziness.

 ## 📫 How to reach me: